scrubbbbs/cbird/readme.md

 - `QT_IMAGE_ALLOC_LIMIT_MB` maximum memory allocation for image files (default 256)
 - `QT_SCALE_FACTOR` global scale factor for UI
 - `TMPDIR` override default directory for temporary files; used for opening zip file contents
--

 Search Algorithms
 ====================
+There are several algorithms, some are better than others depending on the situation.

 #### Discrete Cosine Transform (DCT) Hash (`-p.alg dct`)
 Uses one 64-bit hash per image, similar to pHash.
 Very fast, good for rescaled images and lightly cropped images.

 #### DCT Features `-p.alg fdct`
-Uses DCT hashes around features, up to 400 per image.
+Uses DCT hashes centered on scale/rotation invariant features, up to 400 per image.
 Good for heavily cropped images, much faster than ORB.

-#### Oriented Rotated Brief (ORB) Features `-p.alg orb`
+#### Oriented Rotated Brief (ORB) Descriptors `-p.alg orb`
-Uses 256-bit scale/rotation invariant feature descriptors, up to 400 per image, and searches using FLANN-based matcher.
+Uses 256-bit scale/rotation invariant feature descriptors, up to 400 per image.
 Good for rotated and cropped images, but slow.

 #### Color Histogram `-p.alg color`
 Uses histogram of up to 32 colors (256-byte) per image.
 Sometimes works when all else fails.
 This is the only algorithm that finds reflected images, others require `-p.refl` and must rehash the reflected image (very slow)

 #### DCT Video Index `-p.alg video`
-Uses DCT hashes of video frames, with compression of nearby similar hashes.
-Frames are pre-processed to remove letterboxing.
-Compatible with image hashes (fdct) for finding video thumbnails.
+Uses DCT hashes of video frames.
+Frames are preprocessed to remove letterboxing.
+Can also find video thumbnails in the source video since they have the same hash type.

 #### Template Matcher `-p.tm 1`
-Technically a results filter and not search algorithm.
-Helps  discard poor results.
-Uses up to 1000 features to find an affine transform between two images, then uses DCT hash of the mapped region to validate.
+Filters results with a high resolution secondary matcher that finds the exact overlap of an image pair.
+This is most useful to drop poor matches from fdct and orb.
 Since it requires decompressing the source/destination image it is extremely slow.
 It can help to reduce the maximum number of matches per image with `-p.mm #`

 How it Performs
 ====================